What Qualifies As A Disability? Understanding The Social Security Disability Blue Book

-To learn more, speak to a Charlotte NC disability attorney at Gary Brown at Disability Attorney Services LLC.
+To learn more, speak to Gary Brown, a Charlotte, North Carolina, disability attorney, at Disability Attorney Services.
 We work with clients with an array of conditions, and we can help you with an application or appeal.
 Call us today.

 What Medical Conditions Are Listed?

 The Blue Book lists various disabling conditions, along with information about the severity of those conditions, that will result in an automatic qualification for disability benefits.
 The listing manual separates conditions into categories, including: